jwk0224/deep-learning/SQM_NOTE.md

 what fraction of errors is due to beam search versus the RNN model

 Let RNN compute P(y* | x) and P(yhat | x)
-- y* : good out written by a human
+- y* : good output written by a human
 - yhat : beam search output
 - when using length normalization : evaluate optimization objective instead of probability above